 - In Kerans v.
 Provident Life & Acc.
 Ins.
 Co., 452 F. Supp.
 2d 665 (N.D.
 Tex.
 2005), the district court entered summary judgment in favor of Mr. Whitaker’s client that ERISA applied to the individual disability policies issued to the sole shareholder of a professional association, even though another judge in an earlier action between the parties had refused to make that same ruling.

 - In Smith v.
 Northwestern Mut.
 Life Ins.
 Co., No. 4:99cv49, 2000 U.S. Dist.
 LEXIS 23086 (E.D.
 Tex.
 Mar.
-3, 2000), the district court entered summary judgment in favor of Mr. Whitaker’s client on the ground that the plaintiffs’ claims for misrepresentations, fraud, and statutory violations arising out of their conversion of their life insurance policies were all barred by limitations.
+3, 2000), the district court entered summary judgment in favor of Mr. Whitaker’s client on the ground that limitations barred the plaintiffs’ claims for misrepresentations, fraud, and statutory violations arising out of their conversion of their life insurance policies.

 - In American Heritage Life Ins.
 Co. v.
 Morales, 159 So.
 3d 160 (Fla.
 Dist.
 Ct.
 App.
 2015), the district court entered summary judgment against the defendant insurer regarding a claim under an accidental death and dismemberment policy, and Mr. Whitaker briefed the appeal for the insurer and helped convince the Third District Court of Appeal of Florida to reverse and render judgment in his client’s favor.